BrenoHenrike/Skua/readme.md

 - **Story scripts** found in the `Story` folder.
 - **Merge scripts** found in the `Other > MergeShops` folder.
 - **Farming scripts** found in the `Farm` folder.
-These include but are not limited to Gold, Experience, Class Points, and Reputation.
+These include, but are not limited to, Gold, Experience, Class Points, and Reputation.
 - **Faction-specific** (nation/legion/etc) can be found in their respective folders.
-- Specific tools such as **Butler** (a follow and kill [doesnt support quests]), "ChooseBestGear" (a script that will look at your inv, and equip the appropriate setting for the race type you select.), BuyOut ( will either buy **all/non-ac/ac** (will prompt due to ACs) from a specified shop)
+- Specific tools such as **Butler** (a follow and kill [doesn't support quests]), "ChooseBestGear" (a script that will look at your inv, and equip the appropriate setting for the race type you select.), BuyOut ( will either buy **all/non-ac/ac** (will prompt due to ACs) from a specified shop)
 - **Core Script Files** are not meant to be run.
-- **0ScriptName.cs** are basically "Do everything required for this script.."
+- **0ScriptName.cs** are basically "Do everything required for this script."
-- If you wanted to have a new farming script that doesn't exist though please request them [here](https://forms.gle/casF8pCNsP2qMGZS6)
+- If you wanted to have a new farming script that doesn't exist, though, please request it [here](https://forms.gle/casF8pCNsP2qMGZS6)

 ### [Skua Discord](https://discord.com/invite/CKKbk2zr3p) Join the community and get help with Skua